A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we consider the beer game, a decentralized, multi-agent, cooperative supply chain problem.
 A base-stock inventory policy is known to be optimal for special cases, but once some of the agents do not follow a base-stock policy (as is common in real-world supply chains), the optimal policy of the remaining players is unknown.
 To address this issue, we propose an algorithm based on deep Q-networks.
+Since we use non-linear approximator, there is no theoretical guarantees to attain the global optimal, although it works well in practice.
 It obtains near-optimal solutions when playing alongside agents who follow a base-stock policy and performs much better than a base-stock policy when the other agents use a more realistic model of ordering behavior.
+The training of the model might be slow, although the execution is very fast.
 Furthermore, the algorithm does not require knowledge of the demand probability distribution and uses only historical data.

 To reduce the computation time required to train new agents with different cost coefficients or action spaces, we propose a transfer learning method.
 Training new agents with this approach takes less time since it avoids the need to tune hyper-parameters and has a smaller number of trainable variables.
 Moreover, it is quite powerful, resulting in beer game costs that are close to those of fully-trained agents while reducing the training time by an order of magnitude.